 Querying Data

-Use JOIN queries to get all orders.
+Use JOIN queries to pull the orders back together.

 SELECT o.id AS order_id, o.type, o.common_field1, o.common_field2,